mnmlstme/unbundled/src/blog/05_patterns/itinerary.md

 But the good part of this, is that much of the code that defines each of these custom elements can be written in HTML/CSS.
 You will actually end up re-using a lot of the HTML and CSS that you wrote previously.
+Before getting to Javascript, I'll show you the HTML and CSS required to define your own custom element.

 ```html
 <template id="blz-accommodation-template">